Welcome to the Shark Family!

 New student registration for Fall 2024 will open in the spring.
 You will be notified by email in the spring when to begin the New Student Registration process.

-Registration is open for all new Winter 2024 freshman and transfer students who have submitted their enrollment deposit.
+Registration will open for Fall 2024 freshman and transfer students who have submitted their enrollment deposit in the Spring.
 The Center of Academic and Professional Success office will be your go-to resource for any questions regarding registration, curriculum requirements, or graduation progress.

 To get started, please carefully review and follow the instructions below.
 These steps are required to enroll.